sorelmitra/verifit/Readme.md

       - For the Python GraphQL client.
 - `prop.py`:  Access dictionary properties without raising exceptions, and with default values.
 - `retrieve.py`.
 Shortcut functions for calling to HTTP or GraphQL endpoints, with unified logging.
-- `web_hooks.py`.
-Helper for WebHooks testing, that provids a server which listens on an endpoint, and returns the received payload in a `multiprocessing.Queue`.
+- `http_server.py`.
+Tiny HTTP server, that provides a few endpoints, and returns the received payload in a `multiprocessing.Queue`.
 - `web_sockets.py`.
 Simplifies Web-Sockets testing by offering functions for listening in background for received packages, and sending data.